The Euclidean-hyperboloidal foliation method. Application to f(R) modified gravity

 Thus the new terms appearing in the energy estimate for $\psi$ are all integrable.
 Then the bootstrap argument can be closed as in \cite{PLF-YM-main} for the scalar field.

 For the effective curvature field $\phi$, the situation essentially the same.
 However, we need to consider two main points.
 First, as for $\psi$, we also have a source term in right-hand side.
 But \eqref{eqs2-08-dec-2023} still gives integrable $L^2$ bounds, because this term is also a KG$\times$KG quadratic term.
-Second, when one calculates the commutator $ [Z,3\coeffi \BoxChapeaud_\gconf] $ one needs to take care of the factor $\coeffi$.
+Second, when we compute the commutator $[Z,3\coeffi \BoxChapeaud_\gconf]$, we need to take care of the factor $\coeffi$.
 In fact \eqref{eq6-14-03-2021} can be written as

 where